encord-team/encord-active/docs/docs/workflows/Improve-your-data/similar-images.md

 pip install encord-active
 ```

-In this workflow we will be using the COCO validation dataset:
+In this workflow, we will be using the COCO validation dataset:

 ```shell
 # run download command